 STR 423.
-Pricing Policies (MKT 414) (Should be taken before courses listed below)
+Pricing Policies (MKT 414)

+(Should be taken before courses

+listed below)

-STR 442A B2B Pricing (MKT 442A)
+STR 438.
+B2B Pricing (MKT 438)

-51 K 44 2/1. or
+or

-01

-STR 442B.
+STR 439.
 Advanced Topics in Pricing

+(MKT 439)

+STR 421.
 Economics of Competitive

 Strategy

 MKT 412.
 Marketing Research

-MKT 436 Database Marketing
+MKT 436 Database Marketing (ECM 436)

--
+÷

-In addition to these required courses, the faculty require one additional course from the list below:
+In addition to these required courses, the school requires one additional course from the list below:

 ACC 410.
-Accounting for Management and Control
+Accounting for Management and

-- GBA 435.
-Negotiation Theory and Practice: Bargaining for Value (ENT 435)STR 442A.
-B2B Pricing (MKT 442) - or STR 442B Advanced Topics in Pricing - (Counting only the one not taken to satisfy the above list) STR 422.
-Strategic Decision Making: Theory and Practice
+Control

+GBA 435.
+Negotiation Theory and Practice:

+Bargaining for Value (ENT 435)

+STR 438.
+B2B Pricing (MKT 438)

+or

+STR 439.
+Advanced Topics in Pricing

+(MKT 439)

+(Counting only the one not taken

+to satisfy the above list)

+STR 422 Strategic Decision Making

-The faculty in the Competitive and Organizational Strategyt and Marketing areas have determined that a student completing these courses would also satisfy the requirements for the Competitive and Organizational Strategy and Marketing concentrations.
+STR 422.
+Strategic Decision Making: Theory and Practice A student completing these courses would also satisfy the requirements for the Competitive and Organizational Strategy and Marketing concentrations.